projectmanagement-B/sprintlab/README.md

 1. **Create the files:** Create a folder and add `index.html`, `styles.css`, and `app.js`.
 2. **Paste the code:** Copy the respective code into each file.
 3. **Open the app:** Double-click `index.html` to open it in your browser.
-4. **Recommended:** For the best experience, use a local server (like the "Live Server" extension in VS Code) to prevent strict browser security warnings, though the app is designed to work directly from the file system.
+4. **Recommended:** For the best experience, use a local server (like the "Live Server" extension in VS Code) to prevent strict browser security warnings.

 ---